salvadorweb89/microfrontend-single-spa-example/README.md

 https://single-spa.js.org/docs/getting-started-overview

 This project contains a docker-compose NodeJS image container with a Single-Spa Root app inside.
+It also loads an external React sub app, that is exposed through 8080 localhost port fron docker container https://github.com/salvadorweb89/microfrontend-sub-app-react-example.
 This is a Microfrontends Ecosystem composed by a root app that are integrated with several frontend micro-apps.

 Microfrontend architecture builds a frontend layer composed by several micro-apps.
 The root app is completely agnostic to sub-apps that loads.
 Each one uses its own framework and technology, and these doesn't conflicts or affects rendering each others.